/ Environmental /

 We participate in multiple forms of data verification.
-First, in conformance with applicable state or provincial GHG emissions-reporting programs, an independent third party is hired to review original data and provide a verification certificate.
-Accordingly, the emissions from the landfill subject to the Alberta Provincial Specified Gas Emitters Regulatory Reporting Program were third-party verified by GHD for 2018 and 2019; 2020 is in progress and we anticipate a successful verification.
-Emissions from the landfill subject to State of California mandatory reporting program were third-party verified by Analytical Environmental Service (AES) for 2018, 2019 and 2020; 2021 is in progress and we anticipate a successful verification.
-Our facilities are subject to the federal Mandatory GHG Reporting Rule and they are subject to rigorous validation checks by U.S. EPA as part of its compliance assurance and enforcement program for the reporting rule.
+First, in conformance with applicable state or provincial GHG emissions reporting programs, an independent third party is hired to review original data and provide a verification certificate.
+Accordingly, the emissions from the landfill subject to the Alberta Provincial Specified Gas Emitters Regulatory Reporting Program are third-party verified.
+Emissions from the landfill subject to State of California mandatory reporting program are also third-party verified.
+Our facilities are subject to the federal Mandatory GHG Reporting Rule, and they are subject to rigorous validation checks by U.S. EPA as part of its compliance assurance and enforcement program for the reporting rule.

-In 2019 through 2022, WM hired Aster Global (AG) to conduct a third-party verification of the company’s 2018, 2019, 2020 and 2021 carbon footprint, respectively.
-These verifications were conducted in accordance with ISO 14064–3:2006 specification with guidance for validation and verification of GHG assertions to provide limited assurance that the Scope 1, Scope 2 and Scope 3 GHG data was prepared in conformance with World Resource Institute/World Business Council for Sustainable Development GHG Protocol: A Corporate Accounting and Reporting Standard and the internal WM Inventory Management Plan.
+These verifications are conducted in accordance with ISO 14064–3:2006 specification with guidance for validation and verification of GHG assertions to provide limited assurance that the Scope 1, Scope 2 and Scope 3 GHG data was prepared in conformance with World Resource Institute/World Business Council for Sustainable Development GHG Protocol: A Corporate Accounting and Reporting Standard and the internal WM Inventory Management Plan.
 As a result, 100% of our carbon footprint is verified by a third party.

 In a second form of data validation, we report to a third party, such as a government-affiliated data tracking program, which provides quality assurance and quality control to the data but does not provide a verification certificate.
-Our transportation data is validated through the U.S. EPA SmartWay program; our GHG inventory from energy generation is validated by the U.S. EPA; and our GHG inventory from California, reported to the California Air Resources Board, is verified by SCS.
+Our transportation data is validated through the U.S. EPA SmartWay program; our GHG inventory from energy generation is validated by the U.S. EPA.